KunalSolanke/cabsharing-react/README.md

   - python manage.py runserver

   You can use react's 3000 as your development server .
-ALso you need to take care of your environment varialbles .Like github secret and google api secret and emailing backends.Also the change database settings according to your choice.
+ALso you need to take care of your environment varialbles like github secret and google api secret and emailing backends.Also change the database settings according to your choice.